-Many of those recruited – like Falk – have come in from high-profile public sector jobs.
+Many of those recruited – like Falk – have come in from high-profile private sector jobs.
 Jacqueline Steed – the former managing director and CIO for BT Wholesale – is due to start as the CDO at the Student Loan Company (SLC) in September.

 A number of other recent appointments have come from the private sector, including former CIO at Electrolux Ian Sayer taking the role of MOJ CTO, former CIO of Vodafone Mark Dearnley taking the role of HMRC CIO, as well as Kevin Cunnington, previously global head of online at Vodafone, taking up the DWP’s CDO position.

 More on the Government Digital Service

 - NAO criticises GDS IT savings method